How To Prepare Your Baby for Sleep Training

 At one point, I even created a pretty complicated Excel spreadsheet!

-The easiest way to start tracking might be to keep a notebook and writing utensil by your bed or in baby’s room.
-Jot down the time she woke up, when she went back to sleep, and any interventions you had to do to get her back to sleep (feeding, rocking, etc.).
+The easiest way to start tracking might be to keep a notebook and writing utensil by your bed or in the baby’s room.
+Jot down the time they wake up, when they go back to sleep, and any interventions you have to do to get them back to sleep (feeding, rocking, etc.).
 You can then transfer that information to a more formal log the next day.

-In order to get a good grasp on your baby’s sleep trends, you should try tracking her sleep for at least a week.
+In order to get a good grasp on your baby’s sleep trends, you should try tracking their sleep for at least a week and ideally for two weeks.

-You’ll be able to pinpoint problem areas and see if there any patterns such as if putting her to bed earlier leads to less waking up in the middle of the night.
+You’ll be able to pinpoint problem areas and see if there are any patterns such as if putting them to bed earlier leads to less waking up in the middle of the night.

 My daughter has always been an early riser.
 However, putting her to bed LATER doesn’t cause her to sleep later.
 She actually tends to wake up more in the middle of the night if she goes to bed too late.
 In order for her to get the needed hours of sleep each night, we have to have an early bedtime for her.